 MYOSMART is the latest spectacle lenses for myopia control developed by The Hong Kong Polytechnic University and HOYA.
 MYOSMART won the Grand Prize at the 46th International Exhibition of Inventions of Geneva.
 It is designed with Defocus Incorporated Multiple Segments (DIMS) technology.
 Research showed that MYOSMART slowed down myopia progress by 59%5 in participating children.
 20% of the children had their myopia progression stopped completely!

 To maximize the effectiveness of myopia control lenses, proper usage and good visual habits are essential.
 Myopia control consultants in Optical 88 will illustrate the lens design and myopia control mechanism to customers, together with advices on frame selection and fitting.
 Regular follow-ups will be provided to monitor proper lens usage and effectiveness on myopia control.
-To know more details, please visit our branches listed below and meet our optometrists and myopia control consultants!
+To know more details, please visit our branches and meet our optometrists and myopia control consultants!

 1. Lam CS, Edwards M et al. A 2-year longitudinal study of myopia progression and optical component changes among Hong Kong schoolchildren.
 Optom Vis Sci 1999 Jun; 76(6):370-80.